yuxwind/epsilonResnet/README.md

 ```

 ### Testing compressed model
 Here is an example to test on CIFAR-10 dataset.
-The script cifarCompressedResnet.py builds a standard ResNet based on '*.cfg' file.
+The script cifarCompressedResnet.py builds a standard ResNet.
+It reads '*.cfg' file to get the structure of the compressed model.

 Usage: